wenjie2wang/clusrank/README.md

 + ~~Missing rate. <- keep rate.~~
 + Citation Laroque. one book chapter and one biometrica.
 + ~~semicolumn after score.
 Fix printout.~~
-+ Increase sigma in jointfp.
-+ Increase sample size to 20.
-+ Decrease to 50 years.
-+ Increase number of sites.
-IL first. then CSE.
-+ Put functions in a package.
-+ Data cleaning. two stage. joint modeling.